Skip to Content

 How will matching funds be applied?

-Each Fellow will be able to use a designated fundraising platform to engage in peer-to-peer and crowdsourced fundraising.
-TakingITGlobal will provide matching donations for up to the first $1000 you independently fundraise through the platform.
+Each Fellow was able to use a designated fundraising platform to engage in peer-to-peer and crowdsourced fundraising.
+TakingITGlobal provided matching donations for up to the first $1000 independently fundraised through the platform.

 Am I still eligible to participate if the project I hope to run will end before the official end of the Fellowship program?

 Absolutely!
-The goal is to help you develop and launch your project.
-The first half of the Fellowship will build skills, network, community and connections to support you.
-The second half of the Fellowship is focused on self-paced, independent project implementation.
-If your project wraps before January 2024, it will simply mean that you can begin reporting back a bit earlier.
+The goal was to help Fellows develop and launch their projects.
+The first half of the Fellowship built skills, network, community and connections; the second half focused on self-paced, independent project implementation.
+If a project wrapped before the end of the Fellowship, it simply meant reporting back a bit earlier.

 Are there supports available for me as someone with a disability?